feralaes/dshr/README.md

 Example
 -------

-This is a basic example which shows you how to derive a disease-specific hazard ratio (dsHR) from a disease-specific mortality rate, an overall hazard ratio (oHR) reported in a trial, the initial age of the cohort in the trial, and the length of trial using an empirical approach with background mortality from US life tables.
+This is a basic example which shows you how to derive a disease-specific hazard ratio (dsHR) from a disease-specific mortality rate, an overall hazard ratio (oHR) reported in a trial, the initial age of the cohort in the trial, and the length of the trial using an empirical approach with background mortality from US life tables.

 ``` r
 library(dshr)